How does a VPN work? What’s unprotected in the 4-step process?

 When your encrypted data travels through the VPN tunnel and reaches the VPN server, the server strips away your real IP address and replaces it with its own VPN IP address.
 Now, when your data continues to its final destination (like google.com), the website sees the request coming from the VPN server, not from you.

-5. What a VPN does not protect you from: Setting realistic expectations
+5. What a VPN does not protect?

 I’ve talked to many users who get a false sense of invincibility once they install a VPN.
 Let’s clear up some common misconceptions.